Grow Your Accounting Business Online With WordPress

 Other Tools

-Providing useful online tools, gadgets and applications for businesses on your website is a great way to increase visitor engagement and significantly add value to potential clients.
-Calculators, such as loan and tax calculators, are popular tools for accounting websites.
-Others could include time cards, and retirement and interest calculators.
+Providing useful tools and applications for businesses (or links to these tools) can help increase visitor engagement and add significant value to potential clients.
+Calculators, such as loan and tax calculators, are useful tools for accounting websites.
+Other tools could include time cards, or retirement and interest calculators.

-In part two of this guide, we discuss a number of online tools you can use in your accounting website using WordPress plugins and themes that can improve seo, increase user engagement and drive more traffic to your business.
+In part 2 of this guide, we take a look at a several online tools you can use in your accounting or financial services website using WordPress plugins that can help to improve seo, improve user engagement and drive more traffic to your business.

 Get Notified When New Tutorials Are Published – Subscribe To WPCompendium.org!